You Can Do It

 - There are study options that cost less than a semester at Beloit College.
 Discuss options with a study abroad advisor.

-Disability is not considered in determining eligibility to study abroad at Beloit College.
+Disability is not considered in determining eligibility to study away at Beloit College.
 However, disability may affect program choice, as disability supports vary from country to country and institution to institution.
 Program choice can be discussed with a study abroad advisor.

 Legal and social attitudes towards sexuality and gender vary considerably across cultures.
 Do your research while applying and preparing to study abroad so that you know what to expect and how to stay safe and avoid persecution.